 Through a friend, he was introduced to a small Merlot vineyard just north of the town of St. Helena – along Pope Street near the up-valley campus of Napa Valley College.
 In 2010, he and friends picked this vineyard themselves – loading the grapes into a bin in the back of their pickup truck.
 At this time, Mike had no intention of making wine commercially – this was simply going to be a personal project.

 Mike enjoys making and drinking Merlot especially from St. Helena, an appellation he describes as where the red wines ‘pop’ – showcasing a brightness of fruit, rather than an over ripeness.
 Surrounded by hundreds of wineries whose flagship wine is Cabernet Sauvignon, a producer whose inaugural single offering was Merlot is somewhat refreshing and a rare occurrence in the Napa Valley.

-Reflecting upon those who have influenced his palate – he mentions his grandfather, Gus Anderson.
-Gus has always been somewhat of a Francophile – preferring old world wines.
-Mike strives to create balanced wines with good acidity, wines that really shine with paired with compatible foods – and a wine that has the ability to age.
+Reflecting upon those who have influenced his career – he mentions his grandfather, Gus Anderson.
+Gus was always somewhat of a Francophile – preferring old world wines.
+Mike strives to create balanced wines with good acidity, have the ability to age and really shine when paired with compatible foods.

-His winemaking philosophy is to “direct” the wine in the right direction when it comes into the winery – rather than mold or manipulate it.
-His approach is not overly controlling rather more of a minimalist wine making style.
-He uses a variety of oak – mostly neutral or once used – preferring to showcase the varietal characteristics rather than the “wood”.
-The 2011 vintage was unfined and unfiltered – and made with minimal use of SO2.
+His winemaking philosophy is to carefully work with the grapes in the winery – rather than mold or manipulate the fruit.
+His approach is gentle – not overly controlling but rather more of a minimalist style.
+He uses a variety of oak – mostly neutral or once used – preferring to showcase the varietal characteristics rather than influence from the oak barrels.
+These are wines true to the vineyard, the varietal and to Mike’s own palate.